benhamill/wending-warrens/kobolds/sociology.md

 ### Family

-Eggs and young are cared for communally generally with a group of trained, dedicated kobolds leading the task, rather than the birth parents.
-See below for more of Kobold family formation.

 Given all of the above, family among kobolds is a complicated and confusing topic for most Big People.
 There are many words for the different ways an individual is related to others which capture different flavors of familial